Russia urges Syria to cede control of chemical arms

 Moualem accused Obama of backing Islamist extremists, apparently drawing comparisons with the attacks on the United States on September 11, 2001.

-"We are asking ourselves how Obama can ... support those who in their time blew up the World Trade Centre in New York," Moualem told the news conference with Lavrov after their talks.
+"We are asking ourselves how Obama can ... support those who in their time blew up the World Trade Center in New York," Moualem told the news conference with Lavrov after their talks.

 Moualem also conveyed Assad's gratitude for support from Russian President Vladimir Putin, who pressed Russia's case against military strikes on Syria at a G20 summit attended by Obama in Russia last week.